-During Family Preparation meetings with your worker, you should expect to answer questions about your background, education, job history, marriage, leisure activities, religion (particularly for religiously affiliated agencies), and experiences with children.
-For instance, the worker may ask:
+During Family Preparation meetings, you should expect to answer questions about your background, education, job history, marriage, leisure activities, religion, and experiences with children.
+For instance, the home study worker may ask:

 - What is your family like?
 How will you integrate your new child into your family?

 - How will your extended family treat an adopted child?